 Dialectical Behavior Therapy, the recommended treatment approach for BPD, relies on a concept of balance instead of extreme ideas of good/bad, happy/sad, black/white.
 Instead of high and low moods, it works on stabilizing moods.
 Instead of seeing people or the world as good or bad, it teaches us to separate people and things from our emotions in order to view them in a balanced light.

-DBT skills help the person with Borderline Personality to repair instability not by ignoring the extreme emotions that cause imbalance, but by approaching them and bringing them into balance with purposeful effort.
+DBT skills help the person with Borderline Personality to repair instability.
+We learn not to ignore or numb the extreme emotions that cause imbalance.
+Instead, it helps us to change them, approach them, and bring them into balance with purposeful effort.
 It applies those skills to relationships, to self-perception, and to behavior.

-By identifying instability and imbalance, and then using the skills to synthesize extreme thoughts and moods, we can begin to maintain our view of our selves and of others in a way that provides us a more stable ground to walk on.
+Identifying instability and imbalance, and then using the skills to synthesize extreme thoughts and mood, helps us maintain our view of our selves and of others in a way that provides us a more stable ground to walk on.